tucats/ego/LANGUAGE.md

 the package's definition.
 In this example, it should print the structure contents showing the `id` of 55 and the `name` of "Frodo."

 ## package

 Use the `package` statement to define a set of related functions in a package in the current source file.
 A give source file can only contain one package statement and it must be the first statement.

     package factor

 This defines that all the functions and constants in this module will be defined in the `factor` package, and must be referenced with the `factor` prefix, as in

     y := factor.intfact(55)

 This calls the function `intfact()` defined in the `factor` package.

 &nbsp;
 &nbsp;

 # Directives <a name="directives"></a>

 Directives are special _Ego_ statements that perform special functions outside the normal language syntax, often to influence the runtime environment of the program or give instructions to the compiler itself.

 ## @error <a name="at-error"></a>

 You can generate a runtime error by adding in a `@error` directive, which is followed by a string expression that is used to formulate the error message text.

-    v = "unknonwn"
+    v = "unknown"
     @error "unrecognized value: " + v

 This will result in a runtime error being generated with the error text "unrecognized value: unknown".
 This error can be intercepted in a try/catch block if desired.

 ## @global

 You can store a value in the Root symbol table (the table that is the ultimate parent of all other symbols).
 You cannot modify an existing